Green governments: The Fukushima disaster and the 2011 election

-The predicted vote share of the Greens decreased to 19\% at the beginning of March 2011; the polls were published on March 2 and related to surveys conducted during February 21--25.
-The latest poll that was started before the Fukushima disaster predicted: CDU 42\%, FDP 6\%, SPD 22\%, and the Greens 21\% (infratest dimap, published on March 14, polled March 10--12).
-The rightwing camp was in front by 48\% to 43\%.
+The predicted vote share of the Greens decreased to 19\% at the beginning of March 2011; the polls were published on March 2 and based on surveys conducted during February 21--25.
+The latest poll that was started before the Fukushima disaster predicted: CDU 42\%, FDP 6\%, SPD 22\%, Greens 21\% (infratest dimap, published on March 14, polled March 10--12).
+The rightwing camp was in front by 48\% to 43\% (Figure \ref{fig: vote shares}).
 The Fukushima nuclear disaster in Japan occurred on March 11.
-Things changed in the next poll that was also conducted by infratest dimap, published on March 17 (polled March 14--17): CDU 39\%, FDP 5.5\%, SPD 22\%, and the Greens 24\%.
+Things changed in the next poll, published on March 17 (polled March 14--17 by infratest dimap): CDU 39\%, FDP 5.5\%, SPD 22\%, Greens 24\%.
 The vote share of the CDU decreased by three percentage points, the vote share of the Greens increased by three percentage points.
-The two latest polls before the elections polled by Forsa and emnid reported that the vote shares of the leftwing camp were five percentage points higher than the vote shares of the rightwing camp (48\% to 43\%).
+The two latest polls before the elections by Forsa and emnid reported that the vote shares of the leftwing camp were five percentage points higher than the vote shares of the rightwing camp (48\% to 43\%).
 The CDU received 38\%, the Greens 24\% and 25\%.
 The predicted vote shares of the SPD hardly changed.
-The Fukushima disaster gave rise to decreasing predicted vote shares of the conservative CDU and increasing predicted vote shares of the Greens.
-After the Fukushima disaster, the vote shares of the Greens and the SPD were on average 5 percentage points higher than the vote shares of the CDU and FDP.
 The state election took place on March 27.
 The change of power was sealed.
-Vote shares were: CDU 39\%, FDP 5.3\%, SPD 23.1\%, and the Greens 24.2\%.
+Vote shares were: CDU 39\%, FDP 5.3\%, SPD 23.1\%, Greens 24.2\%.